 Adjustment of Status Package

 Form I-485 is rarely filed by itself.
 In other words, there are typically several other forms an applicant will include as part of an adjustment of status package.
 Now every applicant is the same.
-Most applicants must submit forms that address the public charge rule (Form I-944 and I-864), but asylum and refugee applicants do not have this requirement.
+Most applicants must remove the public charge ground of inadmissibility (Form I-864), but asylum and refugee applicants do not have this requirement.
 There are also options to apply for work authorization (Form I-765) and advance parole travel (I-131).

 RECOMMENDED: Typical Forms and Costs for Adjustment of Status